 How To Choose the Right Wallet?

 The primary trade-off between hot and cold wallets encompasses choosing between convenience and security.
 Both have a reason to exist.
-We’ve summarized the main differences between hot and cold wallet in the table below:
+We’ve summarized the main differences between hot and cold wallets in the table below:

-Hot vs Cold wallet: A Comparison
+Hot vs Cold Wallet: A Comparison

 Which Wallet Type Is Best for You?